 - Complete your map geometry before adding monsters and items.

 - When building single-player game maps, don't put every game feature in the level.
 Having every monster possible in the game in a single game level is a glaring sign of amateur work.
-Generally speaking, the only place you're going to see all the monsters at once is in the
+Generally speaking, the only place you're going to see all the monsters at once is in the AI programmer's test level.

 |Above, Jaquays roughly sketched out a complicated puzzle and trap for Quake 2, involving modularized, moving prison cells as a part of the Laboratory sequence.
 The concept was not implemented in the final game.
 Below, Jaquays began one of his first Quake 3 arena maps by roughly sketching out the major game features and their relationship to each other.
 The final version of his arena map carried several of the original concepts through to fruition, even though much of the layout and geometry was changed.
 (Both images used with permission by id Software, Inc., copyright 1998)|